sofoq/SQL_Customer_and_Product_Insights/README.md

-# Data Analysis Reports: Customer and Product Insights
+# Customer and Product Insights

 This repository contains two separate data analysis reports based on the same dataset.
 The analysis focuses on understanding **customer behaviors** and **product performance** within the context of sales data.